zoolanders/documentation/src/essentials-for-yootheme-pro/README.md

 ## Updating

 Whenever a new version is available, you will receive a notification in the `Joomla Extensions Update` or `WordPress Plugins` control panel.
-Within it you can easily update with a one click action.
+Within it, you can easily update with a one-click action.

 > Before being able to update the Premium version, you will have to set your [ZOOlanders Download ID](#download-id).

 ::: warning Don't upload by FTP
-Even if technically possible, we strongly discourage this method as update scripts will be omited, resulting on unexpected outcomes.
+Even if technically possible, we strongly discourage this method as update scripts will be omitted, resulting in unexpected outcomes.
 :::

 ### Joomla